 Dirty Laundry is Dead Weight

-I can hear you rolling your eyes, and I know it’s unfair to boil carry on packing down to one element, but limiting how much clothing you pack is kind of the foundation of good carry on packing.
-Three or four extra items of clothing in your rolling suitcase might be all that’s separating you from cheap, easy, stress-free travel with a carry on bag.
-Seriously.
+Limiting the amount of clothing you pack is the foundation of good carry on packing.
+Three or four extra items of clothing might be all that’s separating you from cheap, easy, stress-free travel with a carry on bag.

 Even clean clothing isn’t really useful until you get to each item.
 That button-down shirt you wore to the club on night six is actually just, “the shirt you carried around for five days then only wore once.”
 When you travel clothing is a liability, not an asset.